yeslogic/prince-docs/docs/paged.md

 -   when chapters are separated by an element, such as `h1` which may have `break-before: right` applied (this can be seen in [Fancy headers](#fig-fancyheader));
 -   or when each chapter is a block element such as a `div`.

-Prince provides the [`prince-page-group`](css-props.md#prop-prince-page-group) property that can be used to start a new page group.
+Prince provides the [`-prince-page-group`](css-props.md#prop-prince-page-group) property that can be used to start a new page group.
 It can be seen in [Fancy headers](#fig-fancyheader) applied to h1 elements in the body of the document.

 ```
     div.body h1 {
         break-before: right;
-        prince-page-group: start;
+        -prince-page-group: start;
         ...
     }
 ```
-`prince-page-group` also forces a page break, overriding any properties that attempt to avoid page breaks.
-The more specific `left` and `right` page take precedence over `prince-page-group`.
+`-prince-page-group` also forces a page break, overriding any properties that attempt to avoid page breaks.
+The more specific `left` and `right` page take precedence over `-prince-page-group`.

 ## Controlling pagination